 Communities in Ohio have the option of funding energy efficiency programs or other community benefits through their aggregation program, such as NOPEC’s $16M Powering Our Communities fund.

-CURRENT & EMERGING ISSUES
+CURRENT AND EMERGING ISSUES

 In late October 2016, FirstEnergy Solutions notified NOPEC that it would be terminating its municipal aggregation contract as of Dec.
 31, 2016.
 NOPEC subsequently signed a 3-year supply contract with NextEra Energy Services Ohio that will begin on Jan.
 1, 2017.
 This web page contains additional information about the change.